AdamUWA/coroner/README.md

 ### LLM Llama 3.2

-All the models we'll be using can be found [here](https://github.com/ollama/ollama/blob/main/README.md#model-library).
+All the LLM models we'll be using can be found [here](https://github.com/ollama/ollama/blob/main/README.md#model-library).
 Take note of the size of the models and the RAM requirements.
 The first one you'll need to install is [llama3.2](https://ollama.com/library/llama3.2) (2.0 GB) which can be installed with the following command:

 `ollama pull llama3.2`